 You've successfully built a custom API in Python Powered by Snowflake.

 When you go to put a data API into production you should protect the API with some level of authentication and authorization.
-You can do this at the network layer (e.g., via integration with an application load balancer) or at the web server layer (in our case in Flask, so consider OAuth via the Flask-OAuth package).
+You can do this with ngrok, but you will need to change the configuration used as this example had it publicly accessible.

 To get more comfortable with this solution, implement new endpoints pointing to the sample dataset provided or other datasets.